ec-jrc/lisflood-code/docs/3_step4_model-initialisation/index.md

        <comment>
        Number of days to be discarded when computing the average fluxes in the initialization (prerun) simulation.
        The use of NumDaysSpinUp avoids spurious large fluxes values driven by bogus initial conditions.
-       Recommended value when performing the initialiaztion (prerun) in one chunk or the cold start of the initialization (prerun) >= 1095 (3 years)
+       Recommended value when performing the initialization (prerun) in one chunk or the cold start of the initialization (prerun) >= 1095 (3 years)
        Value for lisflood cold run, warm start prerun/run: 0
        </comment>
        </textvar>